 How the Evolution of PCB Design Has Allowed SpaceX's Visions to Take Flight

 Today, the new frontiers of spaceflight are explored by SpaceX.
 SpaceX is an ambitious venture to create a new reusable launch system and, ultimately, interplanetary travel.
 The most visible of these efforts is the Falcon series of rockets.
 Designed with the goals of reusability and reduced costs, the Falcon series is engineered around ease of manufacturing and assembly.
-What role does today’s PCB technology, and the computing power it brings, play in the world of SpaceX?
+What role does today’s printed circuit board technology, and the computing power it brings, play in the world of SpaceX?
 Read on to find out more!

-Today’s PCB design workflow and manufacturing approaches are the fastest, most intuitive, and most cost-effective ever.
+Today’s PCB application workflow and manufacturing approaches are the fastest, most intuitive, and most cost-effective ever.
 Anyone from a small startup to established engineering departments can create ambitious designs without compromise.
 It's had a particularly transformative effect on the space exploration industry, where self-sufficient firms like SpaceX have picked up where NASA left off.
-Cheap, reliable PCB technology means that SpaceX can do what couldn’t be done before.
+Cheap, reliable PCB application technology means that SpaceX can do what couldn’t be done before.
 Four decades ago, however, the reality was quite different.

 Advances in PCB design have enabled space exploration to reach new heights